scottmcallister/scottmcallister.github.io/_posts/2016-08-24-rails-caching.markdown

 significantly slower at around 5000ms.
 This makes sense, since each of the 1000 fragments loaded on the page will need to create a new cache entry when they are rendered.
 The subsequent requests however were loading MUCH faster at around 800ms.
-That's less than half the time it took before we implemented fragment caching!
+That's less than half the time it took before!

 <h2>Russian Doll Caching</h2>